 Small Number and the Old Canoe

-In Small Number and the Old Canoe mathematics is present throughout the story with the hope that this experience will make at least some members of our young audience, with the moderator’s help, recognize more mathematics around them in their everyday lives.
-We use terms like smooth, shape, oval, and surface, the mathematical phraseology like, It must be at least a hundred years old, the artist skillfully presents reflection (symmetry) of trees in water, and so on.
-The idea behind this approach is to give the moderator a few openings to introduce or emphasize various mathematical objects, concepts, and terminology.
+In Small Number and the Old Canoe, mathematics is present throughout the story with the hope that this experience will make at least some members of our young audience, with the moderator’s help, recognize more mathematics around them in their everyday lives.
+Using terms like smooth, shape, oval, and surface, and mathematical phraseology like It must be at least a hundred years old, the artist skillfully presents reflection (symmetry) of trees in water, and so on.
+The idea behind this approach is to give the moderator a few openings to introduce or emphasize various mathematical objects, concepts and terminology.
 The short film is a little math suspense story and our question is related only to one part of it.
 The aim of the question is to lead to an introduction at an intuitive level of the concept of a function and the essence of the principle of inclusion-exclusion as a counting technique.
 The authors would also like to give their audience an opportunity to appreciate that in order to understand a math question, one often needs to read (or in this case, watch) a problem more than once.

 Written by Veselin Jungic & Mark MacLean

 Illustrated by Simon Roy

 Small Number is a five year-old boy who gets into a lot of mischief.
 He lives with his Grandma and Grandpa, who patiently put up with his antics most of the time.
 Today, Grandpa needs to finish carving a feast dish and decides that Small Number should go out and play with his friends.

 It is a beautiful, sunny, spring day, and the boys run down to play near the water.

 Everything there sparks a new game, and Small Number’s friend Big Circle suggests they see who can make a stone skip the farthest on the surface of the water.
 The boys quickly learn that for a stone to go far it needs to be smooth, flat, and oval shaped.